Chase-Simmons/Discord_RPG_BOT/README.md

 # How to Play

-access the testing discord at: https://discord.gg/jWQeR8CqZG
+access the test server at: https://discord.gg/jWQeR8CqZG